t-costa/CPC-Problems/Pashmak and Parmida/README.md

 The time complexity of the algorithm is `O(n*log(n))`, since we have to sort the element to remap them and we have to perform `O(n)` operations over a BIT that have a logarithmic cost.

 The space complexity is `O(n)`, since we store three more vectors, and all the vectors have at most `O(n)` elements.
 Notice that without the remapping the space complexity could be very large, since we need to index a vector with the value of the elements in input.

+## Solution with Segment Tree

+### Description
+The problem is solved in exactly the same way, the only difference is that now we have to build a segment tree complete on left which will store the sum of the values of `suffix_sum`.
+So we can use the segment tree as we used the BIT in the other solution, retrieving efficiently the sum of the desired values.

+### Complexity
+The time and space complexity is the same as for the BIT solution: `O(n*log(n))` and `O(n)`.